 Beautiful mix of old and new

 The game library of the 3DS is absolutely stellar.
 To start, there are several beautiful remakes of N64 games that add some lovely quality of life and graphical upgrades.
 It’s a nice way to keep your nostalgia goggles on while still enjoying modern conveniences and play on the go!
+Plus it helps mitigate the priciness of a lot of N64 carts, especially when you consider CIB.

 Here are a few of my favorite games to release that were unique to the 3DS: